 Alcohol and other drug use potentially affect the safety, health, and quality of life for all students and employees.
 Additionally, alcohol and other drug use can affect the image of the college and restricts the college's ability to carry out its mission.
-Alcohol misuse and illicit drug use minimize an individual's ability to develop his/her academic or social relationships and is contrary to the educational process and goals of M State.
-M State recognizes that students and employees are ultimately responsible for their own conduct and the consequences of their behavior.
+Alcohol misuse and illicit drug use minimize an individ-